Subaru-PFS/spt_etc_webapp/docs/docs/inputs.md

 #### Wavelength

-Wavelength in nm to be normalized at.
+_Observed-frame_ wavelength in nm where the template is normalized.
+Note that the value must be within the valid wavelength ranges mentioned above _after_ applying the redshift.

 #### Redshift